Richardaeld/google_translate_game/README.md

 ![Where save is located](assets/readme/select_save.png "Where save is located")
 + Reload page and you will see the layout under Github Pages will change and tell you the page is ready to be published.
 ![What queued to be published screen looks like](assets/readme/see_ready.png "What queued to be published screen looks like")
-+ Once the page has fully published the layout will change once more and tell you the site has published.
++ Once the page is fully published, the layout will change once more and tell you the site has been published.
 ![What published screen looks like](assets/readme/see_published.png "What published screen looks like")
 + Now the page is fully viewable at the provided HTTP address.